|

 Roofing should be left to the roofing experts who are used to

 working at heights and with steep roof pitches.
-The contractor
+A fire-resistant

 underlayment (such as felt paper) is needed and the electrical